Science Through Shadows (STS) is a NASA-funded Science Activation Project.

 - Big Sun, Small Moon from National Informal Stem Education Network (NISE) - It is a remarkable fact (and coincidence) that the Earth has a satellite of just the right size and distance; from Earth, the Moon appears to be the same size as the Sun.
 This is one of the main reasons the eclipses occur.
 In this activity, learners explore the concept of apparent size by using printable materials and looking at models of celestial bodies at different distances.

-- The next solar eclipses that cross the US are on Saturday, October 14, 2023 (annular solar eclipse) and Monday, April 8, 2024 (total solar eclipse).
-Find out more information from NASA about these eclipses, including downloadable activities, information about our Sun, and alternative ways to watch the eclipses.
+- The most recent solar eclipses that crossed the US were on October 14, 2023 (annular solar eclipse) and April 8, 2024 (total solar eclipse).
+Find out more information from NASA about these eclipses, including downloadable activities.

 - Find supplementary educational activities related to eclipses in this list compiled by Andrew Farknoi.